 A few years ago we wrote in our article, Health Care for Dummies:

 Dr Carolyn Dean MD, ND, author of Death By Modern Medicine, after analyzing government databases and peer review journals concluded thus: “I found that 784,000 people are dying annually, prematurely, due to modern medicine, intervention.”
 She adds that this too is a low estimate due to the medical monopoly under-reporting, or as the adage goes: A doctor buries his mistakes.

-Since her book, Dr Dean got together with Gary Null, PhD, Martin Feldman, MD, Debora Rasio, MD, and Dorothy Smith, PhD to further investigate the dangers of conventional medicine and published their results in this article: “Death by Medicine.”
-(ILink, This file must be ported over to this site and then linked.)
-[I’ve placed a copy of this article at our site because so many of these articles move about and seem to get lost.]
+Since her book, Dr Dean got together with Gary Null, PhD, Martin Feldman, MD, Debora Rasio, MD, and Dorothy Smith, PhD to further investigate the dangers of conventional medicine and published their results in this article: “Death by Medicine” [I’ve placed a copy of this article at our site because so many of these articles move about and seem to get lost.]

 The paper starts off: “Something is wrong when regulatory agencies pretend that vitamins are dangerous, yet ignore published statistics showing that government-sanctioned medicine is the real hazard.”

 The paper does not bury the lead; right away it tells us the following: